nytimes/react-prosemirror/README.md

 }
 ```

-#### `useEditorView`, `EditorProvider` and `LayoutGroup`

-Under the hood, the `ProseMirror` component essentially just composes three
-separate tools: `useEditorView`, `EditorProvider`, and `LayoutGroup`.
-If you
-find yourself in need of more control over these, they can also be used
-independently.

-`useEditorView` is a relatively simple hook that takes a mount point and
-`EditorProps` as arguments and returns an EditorView instance.

-`EditorProvider` is a simple React context, which should be provided the current
-EditorView and EditorState.

-`LayoutGroup` _must_ be rendered as a parent of the component using
-`useEditorView`.

 ### Building NodeViews with React

 The other way to integrate React and ProseMirror is to have ProseMirror render